Music Modes: Major and Minor Modal Scales in Music Theory

 Circle of Fifths: The Key to Unlocking Harmonic Understanding

 The circle of fifths is arguably the most helpful way of visually organizing Western music theory’s 12 chromatic pitches for learning.
-This primer, featuring excerpts from Music Application and Theory and Music Foundations will give you several new tools to commit this concept to memory.
+This primer, featuring excerpts from Music Application and Theory and Music for Beginners will give you several new tools to commit this concept to memory.

 Orchestration: How to Write for an Orchestra